 Code of Federal Regulations, 23 CFR Part 450

-The STIP identifies projects to be funded, when the work should be done, and what state or federal funding sources or programs will be used to pay for them.
-The STIP includes a financial plan that identifies all capital and noncapital projects within the State of Oregon for which there is committed or reasonably available funding.
+The STIP identifies projects to be funded, the year in which funding will be obligated (work will commence), and what state, local or federal funding sources will be used to pay for them. .
 See Code of Federal Regulations, 23 CFR Part 450 for additional information.

 The STIP further includes: